cavilosa/Publishing-House/README.md

 ## <span style="color:blue"> Tests </span>

-Testing is done with uniitest library, to run the tests:
+Testing is done with unittest library, to run the tests:

     python test_app.py